 NQF evaluates measures for endorsement against five hierarchical criteria: Importance to Measure and Report, Scientific Acceptability of Measure Properties, Feasibility, Usability and Use, and Related and Competing Measures.
 NQF designed the Usability and Use criterion specifically to address the usability of the measure and to gain an understanding of how the measure is currently used or is intended to be used.

 The consideration of feedback on the use of NQF-endorsed measures is also integral to the evaluation of feasibility and importance.
-In addition to the feedback that is collected through the submission form completed by the measure developer, NQF solicits feedback through other channels to support Committee deliberations on Usability and Use in the endorsement process.
-The Consensus Develop Process (CDP), the Measure Applications Partnership (MAP), and the NQF measure feedback tool all currently channel feedback including public comments into the NQF endorsement process.
+In addition to the feedback that is collected through the submission form completed by the measure developer, NQF solicits feedback through other channels to support the Measure Feedback Loop Committee deliberations on Usability and Use in the endorsement process.
+The Consensus Development Process (CDP), the Measure Applications Partnership (MAP), and the NQF measure feedback tool all currently channel feedback including public comments into the NQF endorsement process.
 However, each of these channels comes with benefits and limitations, and there remains opportunity for improving them to ensure that the CDP measure feedback loop is effective.

-With guidance from the Measure Feedback Loop Committee, this report explores the current application of the Usability and Use criteria, current practices for collecting feedback, challenges associated with each of these practices, and recommendations for improving them.
-The Committee's recommendations centered on six key areas: (1) modifying the Usability and Use criteria and submission form, (2) improving accessibility of commenting tools and opportunities to submit comments, (3) facilitating communication of feedback throughout the loop, (4) targeting outreach to key stakeholders, (5) classifying feedback into key domains, and (6) developing guidance for measure developers.
-In conjunction with the prior environmental scan, this report will inform the Committee's future recommendations for feedback loop options and an implementation plan for a future measure feedback loop pilot.
+With guidance from the Measure Feedback Loop Committee, this report explores the current application of the Usability and Use criteria (where measures are evaluated on the basis of implementation information), current practices for collecting feedback, challenges associated with each of these practices, recommendations for improving them, and new potential approaches for collecting feedback.

+The Measure Feedback Loop Committee's recommendations centered on six key areas: (1) modifying the Usability and Use criteria and NQF measure submission form, (2) improving accessibility of commenting tools and opportunities to submit comments, (3) facilitating communication of feedback throughout the loop (defined in Appendix A), (4) targeting outreach to key stakeholders, (5) classifying feedback into key domains, and (6) developing guidance for measure developers.
+In conjunction with the prior environmental scan, this report will inform the Measure Feedback Loop Committee's future recommendations for feedback loop options and an implementation plan for a future measure feedback loop pilot.